PazAT/Support-Deck-Builder/README.txt

 user that no combinations could be located.
 In addition, this program contains a statistics feature for analyzing various information about the characters and unique profiles.

-Included are five controllable optimizations for searching:
+Included are six controllable optimizations for searching:

 	1) thresholding cards to search based on N affiliation matches -With this option, the user specifies N affiliations a card must match of the total needed affiliations for a support deck